HuanranLi/GrassCare/README.md

         </table>

   * labels: A np.ndarray with N elements where i'th entry corresponds to U_i'th label.
 Labels start index at 0.
-  * video: True - Generate a video in gif and pdf format to display the path with shifting in time.
+  * video: Default True - Generate a video in gif and pdf format to display the path with shifting in time.
 If only one single time frame is contained in S, (i.e. T = 0), video will be generated to show its optimization path instead of clustering path.
-  * embedding_picture: True - Generate a picture of embedding for single time frame mode.
+  * embedding_picture: Default True - Generate a picture of embedding for single time frame mode.
-  * optimizer: 'Gradient Descent' or 'ADAM'
+  * optimizer: Default 'Gradient Descent' - Or 'ADAM'
-  * max_epoch: Default 500.
-Defines the maximum GrassCare training iterations
+  * max_epoch: Default 500 - Defines the maximum GrassCare training iterations
-  * step_size: Default 1.
+  * step_size: Default 1
   * optional_params: It is default to be an empty dictionary.
 If no optional parameter is needed, just run `grasscare_plot(S, labels, video)`.
 Here are optional parameters:
     <table id="OPT">
     <tr>